 A Travel and Lifestyle Blog

 Like the rest of us, (hopefully) I have become very aware that it is all of our responsibility to care for planet Earth, and try to reduce the damage we are doing to this beautiful home of ours.
 Last year I made a vow that I was going to move towards trying to live more sustainably, try to find brands for my beauty items that have a good eco ethos, and reduce my plastic and single use items as much as possible.
-Its a learning curve, but there are some great sources for information.
+Its a learning curve, but there are some great sources for information and I have found a way to have a zero waste pamper.
 Im scouring them all trying to learn!
 I always feel a little guilt that being a keen traveller, I should always be aware that I should be trying to reduce and undo the impact my trip and flights can have.
 I wrote about my realisation about that in this post, Acknowledging the Impact Travel Has

 One of the things I have been trying since February this year, is “naked” bath and shower products.
 I took myself off to Lush, who have brought out an amazing range of naked products, and bought naked shampoo and conditioner bars, hair treatments, shower gels and body treats (I have listed all I bought at the end of this post).
 Iv been using these for about three months now, so I thought I would share with you my naked pampering….COME BACK!
 COME BACK!
 I promise you no naked photos, just my naked products…..